 - – Certified copy of her Thai passport;

-- – Certified copy of her National ID card;
+- – Also a certified copy of her National ID card;

 - – Certified copy of her name/surname change certificate;

-- – Certified copy of her House registration certificate (Tabian Baan);
+- – As well as a certified copy of her House registration certificate (Tabian Baan);

 - – Certified copy of her marriage certificate / divorce certificate;

-- – Certified copy of her Military certificate if she was in the military.
+- – Finally a certified copy of her Military certificate if she was in the military.

 The process for obtaining the certificate is normally initiated by the Embassy.
 This would normally need a letter from the Embassy during the visa application process.
 Normally they will issue one to the Embassy and also one to your lawyer in Bangkok.
 This application for the certificate is normally at the time you equate the TB test and medical certificate.